maartenvanels/arduino-cloud-controller-mcp/README.md

 - Control property values (turn lights on/off, adjust brightness, read sensors, etc.)
 - Find things and properties by name
 - Toggle boolean properties or light switches
+- Enhanced support for dimmed lights (HOME_DIMMED_LIGHT) with intelligent handling of switch state and brightness
+- Improved error handling and logging for better debugging
+- Fully compatible with the [Model Context Protocol](https://modelcontextprotocol.io) specification
+- Uses stdio transport for direct communication with Cursor

 ## Installation